needle-tools/needle-engine-support/documentation/scripting.md

 To serialize from and to custom formats it is possible to derive from the ``TypeSerializer`` class and create an instance.
 Use ``super()`` in the constructor to register supported types.

-## Unity types in Typescript
+## Renamed Unity Types in TypeScript
-This is a list of Unity types and their counterpart types in our engine.
+This is a list of Unity types and their renamed counterpart types in our engine.
 - ``UnityEvent`` → ``EventList``